mikehoff/test-jupyter-book/documentation/_build/html/_sources/intro.md

 1. **Business Value**: Does real-time insight enable better decision-making or customer experience that justifies the additional complexity?

-2. **True Requirements**: When stakeholders request *"real-time"* data, would near real-time or daily batch updates suffice?
+2. **True Requirements**: If your stakeholders request *"real-time"* data, would near real-time or daily batch updates suffice?

 3. **Cost-Benefit Analysis**:  Streaming architectures can introduce complexity we will encounter directly in the workshop exercises.
-While these examples may not be immediately clear now, they'll become concrete as you build and test each component of the weather data pipeline:
+While the examples of complexity below may not be immediately clear now, some will become concrete as you build and test each component of our weather streaming data pipeline:
     - Error handling and recovery (e.g. handling failed API calls to the weather service, managing retry logic for Kinesis stream failures, dealing with Lambda function timeouts)
     - Data consistency and ordering (e.g. ensuring weather readings from different cities arrive in the correct chronological order, handling duplicate temperature measurements from multiple collections of the same reading)
     - Infrastructure management (e.g. monitoring Kinesis stream throughput capacity, managing Lambda concurrency limits, scaling Firehose delivery performance)
     - Monitoring and alerting (e.g. tracking end-to-end latency from weather measurement time to Redshift availability, detecting gaps in city data collection, alerting on abnormal temperature variations)

 4. **Alternative Approaches**: Could simpler solutions work?
-  - On-demand updates (Workshops 5)
+  - On-demand updates (Workshop 5)
   - Scheduled batch processing (Workshop 7)
   - More frequent but still batch-based loads